 North Hall is a residence hall choice for up to 70 new, returning, and transfer students who like the feel of a residential neighborhood but still enjoy being part of a larger living community.

 Olin Hall is where most mathematics and humanities classes take place.
-Olin Hall is also home to the Sheehan Art Gallery, an auditorium, and the Whitman College Technology Services Help Desk.
+Olin Hall is also home to the Sheehan Art Gallery and an auditorium.

 Whitman's organic garden was created in 1997 by four students.
 The garden is a space dedicated to spiritual renewal, meaningful labor, community vitality, and sharing healthy practices of cultivating the land.
 An ASWC sponsored club maintains the garden and organizes events to open the space up to everyone.

 The outdoor tennis courts are located between the Memorial Building and Maxey Hall.